ishaqadhel/docker-laravel-mysql-nginx-starter/README.md

 - To run artisan command like migrate, etc. go to php container using ```docker exec -it php /bin/sh```
 - Go to http://localhost:8001 or any port you set to open laravel

+**Note: if you got a permission error when running docker, try running it as an admin or use sudo in linux**